lfost42/BrailleOrder/README.md

 ![My App](./app.png)

-A web application to help braille transcribers format the Special Symbols page.
+A tool to help braille transcribers format the Special Symbols page.

-# Planned Features
+Role based access allows users to report issues or file requests to update or modify the app/database.
+Implements identity and role based access/rendering.

+## WALKTHROUGH

+- Main sorting algorithm
-- Alert for when a symbol includes a character that is not ASCII Braille
+- Alert when a symbol includes a character that is not ASCII Braille
-- Alert when a symbol is not required to be included in the Special Symbols Page.
+- Service to scrape Known Symbols from http://www.iceb.org/symbsc2.html and check it against the current database
-- Alert that a symbol is not in the Known Symbols database as scraped from http://www.iceb.org/symbsc2.html
+- Alert when a symbol was not found in the database
-  - an option to request the alerted symbol be added to the "known symbols" database.
+	- option to request the alerted symbol be added to the database

+## OPEN REQUIREMENTS

+- user login/registration for creating/reporting issues
+- proposed modifications to application
-- Option to report an incorrect symbol or other issue.
+- assign issues to other admins for research purposes

-- Issue tracking, user proposed-fixes.
+## USER INTERFACE

+- Landing app
+- Login option
+- Search Symbols
-- User-proposed additions to the database of "known symbols"
+- Export a json or css of the symbols database

+- profile management
+- role management
+- issue management

+## LOGIC DESIGN

+- identity access
+- role based security
+- tracking for issues

+## DATA DESIGN

+- user - str
+- issues - list<issue>
+	- priority - enum
+	- status - str
+	- date - datetime

 \* ASCII-braille characters in 'braille order': abcdefghijklmnopqrstuvxyz&=(!)*<%?:$]\\[w1234567890/+#>'-@^_\".;,"